eliquious/manifold/README.md

 # Usage

 Manifold consists of very few interfaces which allow for the loading of importable modules, executing scripts and handling message passing.
-THe message passing is handled by an `Invoker` which is invoked every time the JS sends a message.
+The message passing is handled by the `Invoker` interface which is invoked every time the JS sends a message.
 The message handler uses the simplistic signature of `Invoke(fn string, args []string) []byte`.
 The message is then handled and the raw bytes are sent back to the JS as an ArrayBuffer which is parsed as JSON upon receipt.

 ## Execution Environment

 There are only a few methods exposed to the JS runtime. `v8worker2` provides for global `print`, `send` and `recv` methods.
 However, `send` is wrapped to provide for the builtin formatting of the messages.
-Additionally, due to the ability to load modules base64 support is also provided.
+Additionally, due to the ability to load modules, base64 support is also provided.
 More builtin modules can easily be added.
 Builtin modules are loaded via the `simpleassets` command line tool.

 # Complete example